 3. SAS SATA Expansion Card (For Professionals)

 Image: LSI’s PCIe v3.0 x8 SAS SATA Controller

-These are professional SATA expansion cards that have an excellent upstream and downstream bandwidth and also offer hardware RAID controller.
+These professional SATA expansion cards have excellent upstream and downstream bandwidth and offer hardware RAID controllers.

-These are more intended toward professional and enterprise use.
-For NAS users, particularly, these are highly recommended.
+These are intended for professional and enterprise use.
+For NAS users, mainly, these are highly recommended.

 Image: 1-SAS to 4-SATA connectors

 SATA Expansion Card Important Characteristics And Features – How to Buy a SATA Expansion Card

 Part of knowing how to add more SATA ports to the motherboard is understanding how the SATA expansion cards work.
 There are a few essential pointers when looking for the right SATA expansion card.

 - Amount of Slots it Has